mitchstewart08/100-days-code-log/README.md

 ### Day7: August 7th.
 Friday
 **Today's Progress**: Didn't do leetcode today, still feeling the effects of Ketoflu.
 Got hoid bot working successfully with GET requests to covid api

+### Day8: August 8th.
+Saturday
+**Today's Progress**: Python is weird after using JS for so long.
+Spent 1.7 hours today trying to get the successful data from GET requests to output to the server on command.
+Doesn't help most python docs suppose you are using Requests.